2024 XA1

-', formerly designated as C0WEPC5, is a small meteoroid that fell over eastern Siberia near the city of Olekminsk on 3 December 2024, 16:15 GMT, around 1,000 kilometers east of the Tunguska event impact location.
+' is a small meteoroid that fell over eastern Siberia near the city of Olekminsk on 3 December 2024, 16:15 GMT, around 1000 km east of the Tunguska event impact location.
 It is the eleventh impact event ever that was successfully predicted, and the fourth in 2024.
 The impact was witnessed by many people across the Yakutia region of Siberia.